Assembling your data

 It’s now time to assemble your data.
-Take a moment to inventory what you have, as well as what you’ll need by returning once more to initial project design questions (see worksheet):
+Take a moment to inventory what you have, as well as what you’ll need by returning once more to the initial project design questions as outlined by your worksheet:

 - What data do you have?
 What data will you need?